Aircloak/aircloak/air/docs/content/ops/configuration.md

 - Insights Air PostgreSQL interface parameters (optional) - see [Insights Air Postgresql interface configuration](#insights-air-postgresql-interface-configuration)
 - LDAP configuration (optional) - see [LDAP configuration](#ldap-configuration)
+- Configuration for connecting to Diffix Explorer (optional) - see [Diffix Explorer configuration](#diffix-explorer-configuration)

 The general shape of `config.json` is therefore: